Our Family History

 The fourth generation is a determined one.
 Having had the privilege of working with the 2 generations before them, they see the value of functioning as a team.
 Right now, Lance Davison and his wife Rachel, and Laura (Davison) and her husband Kevin Shaw are actively working in the business.
 As the number of people working together grows, every generation is careful to respect the input of those around them, young and old alike.
 Learning from the past and looking to the future, these couples are determined to continue to grow the family farm, determined to continue working the land, and determined to stick close to our heritage of serving one another, the community and the people who work with us.

 The fifth generation is an enthusiastic one.
-So far, there are 9 children in this generation, and each is proud to be able to be involved, in different ways, in the family farm.
-Although they are young, they can be found shovelling out the barn, changing sprinklers, packing apples, going for tractor rides with dad, uncle, poppa, and great-poppa, “helping” grandma in the gift shop, and always looking for snacks at Nana’s house.
+So far, there are 10 children in this generation, and each is proud to be able to be involved, in different ways, in the family farm.
+Although they are young, they can be found shoveling out the barn, changing sprinklers, packing apples, going for tractor rides with dad, uncle, poppa, and great-poppa, “helping” grandma in the gift shop, and always looking for snacks at Nana’s house.

-Many things have changed since our family started farming this land eighty-seven years ago.
+Many things have changed since our family started farming this land ninety-one years ago.
 Today, Davison Orchards’ is a dynamic place, it is a family place, and at times it is a crazy place!
 It is a productive farm growing five types of tree fruits, including over twenty varieties of apples, and eighteen different ground crops spread over one-hundred-and-twenty acres of land.
 We are home to a bakery, café, cannery, a beautiful retail store, a farm play area, and a rustic animal barn.
 The farm is diverse, and we as a family are thankful to our staff and to our customers.
-We are grateful to have a family heritage to look back on and learn from, and we look forward to see what the next eighty-five years have in store.
+We are grateful to have a family heritage to look back on and learn from, and we look forward to see what the next ninety-one years have in store.

 Want to know more about our family history?
 "A Family, A Farm, A Tradition" - an essay by Laura Davison